Chalk began as our response to Jot community members not inviting their friends to the service at, what we thought was, a sufficient rate.

-Chalk was our exploration into "unlocking" viral growth.
-We intended to preserve Jot's, core "spontaneous group chat" interaction, while remixing the surrounding mechanics to more clearly demonstrate to people why their experience with the service would be markedly better, the more they brought their existing friends onto it
+In this way, Chalk was our exploration into incentivizing more sharing.
+We intended to preserve Jot's core spontaneous group chat interaction while remixing the surrounding mechanics to more clearly demonstrate to people why their experience with the service would be markedly better, the more they brought their existing friends onto it.

 Where we ended up

 The changes we made were effective at encouraging the kind of growth we sought.
 Chalk's "1 person, 1 chat room" paradigm appealed to people with existing audiences.